alishbakafeel/alishbakafeel/README.md

 ##### About me
-🎓 Software Engineering student passionate about **Software Development, Artificial Intelligence, and Web Development** 🐍 Building projects with **Python** and exploring AI, Machine Learning, Generative AI, and automation, proficient in **Pandas, NumPy, Matplotlib, Seaborn, and data-driven applications**
+🎓 Software Engineering student passionate about **Software Development, Artificial Intelligence, and Web Development**

+🐍 Building projects with **Python** and exploring AI, Machine Learning, Generative AI, and automation, proficient in **Pandas, NumPy, Matplotlib, Seaborn, and data-driven applications**

-☕ Developing strong programming and problem-solving skills with **Java, OOP, and Data Structures & Algorithms** 🤖 Exploring **Artificial Intelligence, Machine Learning, Generative AI, LLMs, and AI-powered applications** 🌐 Interested in **Frontend Web Development** using HTML, CSS, JavaScript, React, and modern UI technologies 🗄️ Working with **databases, APIs, and backend concepts** 🚀 Passionate about building **real-world software and AI solutions** that solve practical problems 🤝 Open to collaborating on **AI, software development, web development, and innovative projects**
+☕ Developing strong programming and problem-solving skills with **Java, OOP, and Data Structures & Algorithms**

+🤖 Exploring **Artificial Intelligence, Machine Learning, Generative AI, LLMs, and AI-powered applications**

+🌐 Interested in **Frontend Web Development** using HTML, CSS, JavaScript, React, and modern UI technologies

+🤝 Open to collaborating on **AI, software development, web development, and innovative projects**

  ---